ShuvamCh/GitHub_Actions-with_Terraform/README.md

 Automatic Branch Creation and Pull Request: The pipeline automatically creates a new branch and opens a pull request when terraform.tfvars is modified.
 Variable-Based Instance Name: By modifying the instance_name variable in variable.tfvars, you can easily change the EC2 instance's name without altering the main Terraform script.
 GitHub Actions CI/CD: The pipeline ensures that Terraform changes are applied automatically after a pull request is merged, providing a streamlined workflow.

+To add AWS access key and secret access key as environment variables in your GitHub Actions CI/CD pipeline, you can use GitHub Actions' built-in secrets feature.
+Here's how to implement it:

+Create GitHub Secrets:
+Go to your GitHub repository's settings.
+Navigate to "Secrets" -> "Actions".
+Click "New secret".
+Add the following secrets:
+AWS_ACCESS_KEY_ID: Your AWS access key ID.
+AWS_SECRET_ACCESS_KEY: Your AWS secret access key.
+Access Secrets in Your Workflow:
+In your GitHub Actions workflow file (terraform.yml), reference the secrets using the syntax ${{ secrets.AWS_ACCESS_KEY_ID }} and ${{ secrets.AWS_SECRET_ACCESS_KEY }}.